lufinkey/pseuplex/README.md

 ### Letterboxd Friends Reviews

-Reviews from your letterboxd friends can be included alongside the RottonTomatoes reviews
+Reviews from your letterboxd friends can be included alongside the RottenTomatoes reviews

 ![Letterboxd Friends Reviews](docs/images/letterboxd_friends_reviews.png)